Queen of Hearts (Alice's Adventures in Wonderland): Disney video games

+The Queen of Hearts is the final boss on the Japanese version of Mickey Mousecapade (being replaced by Maleficent in the North American version), a 1987 video game where Alice is her hostage.

-As she is considered to be one of the members of the Disney Villains group of characters, the Queen of Hearts exacted her revenge upon Alice in the game Disney's Villains' Revenge where she stole the ending page of the story and changed the ending, so Alice lost her head.
+The Queen of Hearts exacted her revenge upon Alice in the game Disney's Villains' Revenge where she stole the ending page of the story and changed the ending, so Alice lost her head.
 Jiminy Cricket, the player and Alice's headless body retrieve the head and escape the labyrinth of the Queen.
 They meet one last time in the final battle and she surrenders.
-The Queen of Hearts is the final boss on the Japanese version of Mickey Mousecapade, a 1987 video game where Alice is her hostage.

 The Queen appears in the Square-Enix/Disney video game Kingdom Hearts, in her homeworld.
 As in the film, she holds Alice on trial, only this time for attempting to steal her heart.
 The main heroes in the game, Sora, Donald, and Goofy, intervene, telling the Queen that Alice is innocent.
 The Queen challenges them to provide proof of their theory, and with help from the Cheshire Cat, the three are able to do so.
 The Queen, however, enraged at being proven wrong, orders them executed and Alice imprisoned in a cage on the roof.
 The three are able to fight off the Queen's guards and destroy the cage controls, but Alice is kidnapped before they can save her.
 The Queen orders a search for Alice, and temporarily pardons Sora, Donald, and Goofy, requesting that they look for Alice as well.
 She returns in Kingdom Hearts: Chain of Memories, only this time as a figment of Sora's memories.
 Again, she holds Alice on trial, this time for attempting to steal her memories.
 In both games, Sora, Donald, and Goofy prove Alice's innocence by defeating the Trickmaster Heartless, the real culprit.
 The Queen congratulates Sora for solving the mystery, and once again demonstrates her bi-polar personality by pardoning Alice.
 She is absent in Kingdom Hearts II, but appears in Kingdom Hearts 358/2 Days along with her homeworld.
 A digital version of her later appears in Kingdom Hearts coded.

-She also appears as a heroic figure in Disney Twisted Wonderland and her actions were praised and thus a statue in her honour.
+The Queen of Hearts appears as a playable character to unlock for a limited time in the video game Disney Magic Kingdoms.

+The mobile game Disney Twisted-Wonderland is focused on Night Raven College, an academy whose students live in seven different dormitories based on different Disney Villains known as "The Big Seven", one of them being the Heartslabyul dormitory, founded in honor of the Queen of Hearts.